 Throughout this document the term "service user" is used to refer to an individual who is receiving a service from the Trust, and this term includes those people who are also known as "patients", and "Clients".
-Similarly the terms "clinician" and "healthcare professional" are used, but should be interpreted as encompassing social care staff and NHS practitioners.
+Similarly, the terms "clinician" and "healthcare professional" are used but should be interpreted as encompassing social care staff and NHS practitioners.

-2.0.
-Summary and Key Points
+3.0 Summary and Key Points

 Data Protection and Confidentiality are legal requirements on all staff working for the Trust.
+This policy details how the Trust will comply with its legal obligations under the Data Protection Act 2018 legislation which enshrines the UK-General Data Protection Regulations.